andres-garcia-alves/renamer-3/README.md

 - .NET Framework 4.8 runtime is needed.

-This is the first public release of this proyect.
+This is the first public release of this project.
 If you want, please send me your feedback: andres.garcia.alves@gmail.com

 Enjoy!